Kronkle/address-book/README.md

 * Button in directory component for sorting names - DONE (6/6/15)
 * Styling redesign via Bootstrap with same functionality as previous version - DONE (Letter, name, and department searches instead of A-Z/Z-A sort)
 * "Detailed view" for each individual employee
-* Consistent ordering of employees for both homepage and search results
+* Consistent ordering of employees for both homepage and search results - DONE (6/25/15)
 * User login system with editable contact lists for each user account
 * Improved name and department searches